Ray's Candy Store: History

-Alvarez was born on January 1, 1933, in Iran and moved to New York in 1964, where he worked for another decade as a dishwasher in New York until he paid $30,000 for the candy store in 1974.
+Alvarez was born Asghar Ghahraman on January 1, 1933, in Iran, and moved to New York in 1964 after serving in the Iranian Navy, where he worked for another decade as a dishwasher until he paid $30,000 for the candy store in 1974.

 On the evening of August 6, 1988, what became known as the Tompkins Square Park Riot broke out between police and a group of protestors rallying against a recently enacted curfew on the park.
 Ray's Candy Store, across from the entrance to the park, remained open during the riot that ensued.
 Ray said he stayed open "because all the combatants were his customers."

-On the morning of June 19, 1992, vigilante, founder and CEO of the Guardian Angels, and radio talk show host and media personality, Curtis Sliwa, was kidnapped and shot by two gunmen after entering a stolen taxi outside Ray's Candy Store.
+On the morning of June 19, 1992, Curtis Sliwa, the founder and CEO of the vigilante group Guardian Angels, was kidnapped and shot by two gunmen after entering a stolen taxi outside Ray's Candy Store.

 In early 2010, Ray's Candy Store fell behind on its rent and faced eviction by its landlord.
 The business was the subject of much press as a result.
 In a broad show of support, friends, neighbors, customers, and other community members quickly rushed to Ray's aid, hosting various fundraisers and starting a social media campaign meant to boost the beloved business's profile.

-In July 2011, after a decades-long process, proprietor Ray, whose real name is Asghar Ghahraman, became a naturalized U.S. citizen at a ceremony held at 26 Federal Plaza in lower Manhattan.
-Years earlier, he had jumped ship from the Iranian Navy, but anxiety about his status as an illegal immigrant led him to adopt a new identity in his new home — as a Puerto Rican named Ray Alvarez.
-Asghar-turned-Ray eventually received amnesty under President Reagan — but, in a twist of fate, his green card was mailed to the wrong address, and he remained stuck in legal limbo.
-Without proper documentation, he faced an uphill road to naturalization.
-With the help of friends who assisted him with paperwork, Ray, 78 at the time, was finally able to qualify to become an American.
+In July 2011, after many decades, Ray became a naturalized U.S. citizen at a ceremony held at 26 Federal Plaza in lower Manhattan.
+Due to fears as an illegal immigrant, he adopted the identity of a Puerto Rican named Ray Alvarez.
+In the 1980s, Ray received amnesty under President Ronald Reagan, however, his green card was mailed to the wrong address, and he continued to lack documentation.
+At age 78, Ray was finally able to qualify to become an American citizen.

 New York photographer Robert "Bob" Arihood often staked out a spot in front of Ray's Candy store taking pictures of the comings and going around the store and often portrayed Ray and his store on his blog, Neither more nor less.
 After Arihood's death in October 2011, he was temporarily memorialized on the sign of Ray's Candy Store.